 - Check thru-hull fittings for damage, deteriation, leaks.

-- Loose items off deck (BBQ, cushions, fuel tanks).
+- Get loose items off deck (BBQ, cushions, fuel tanks) or secure them appropriately.

 - All hatches closed.